Software-Cakes/Project-Princess-010/README.md

   <i>90XP (Cummulative Total XP) + 50XP (to reach Level 5) = 140XP Total Required</i>
 </p>

 The mission’s difficulty and threat damage levels increase based on each character’s current level.
-If two crew members who were selected to complete the mission have varying levels, threat scaling is based on the average of both characters’’ levels, rounded down.
+If two crew members who were selected to complete the mission have varying levels, threat scaling is based on the average of both characters’ levels, rounded down.
 For example, A Level 3 Medic paired with a Level 1 Pilot produces an average of threat level 2.

 <br>